Department

 The NRF was established in terms of the NRF Act of 1998, as amended.
 In terms of this legislation, the foundation is mandated to fund research, develop human resources and provide research facilities to enable knowledge creation, innovation and development in all fields of science and technology.
 It is also mandated to promote indigenous knowledge.

-Over the medium-term period, the NRF planned focus on implementing its 10‐ year strategy, Vision 2030.
-This involves interventions to catalyse transformation in the science and technology system through measures such as creating grant funding instruments that focus on women and black researchers; scaling up the development of a research and innovation workforce for renewing, regenerating and replenishing the cohort of South African researchers; establishing a transformed knowledge workforce with a greater diversity of people and ideas to lead the knowledge enterprise; and advancing the international competitiveness of the scientific workforce.
-There is also new funding for major infrastructure investments for the SKA, which includes the science processing and regional centres, the science operations centre building, the engineering operations centre building, and fencing for the MeerKAT National Park.
+Over the medium term, the foundation aimed to continue focusing on implementing its Vision 2030 strategy.
+This involves interventions to catalyse transformation in the science and technology system through measures such as creating grant funding instruments aimed at women and black researchers; scaling up the development of a research and innovation workforce for renewing, regenerating and replenishing the cohort of South African researchers; establishing a transformed knowledge workforce with more diverse people and ideas to lead the knowledge enterprise; and advancing the international competitiveness of the science workforce.

 South African National Space Agency